-Mr. José Arturo Díaz-Tejeiro Larrañaga is First Vice President of the Board of Directors of Solaria since June 2021.
+Mr. José Arturo Díaz-Tejeiro Larrañaga is CEO of Solaria since June 2021.
 He is an Industrial Engineer and holds an MBA from "Instituto de Empresa" and is certified as "Experto en Sistemas Fotovoltaicos".

 Mrs. María Dolores Larrañaga Horna is member of the Board of Directors as dominical director of Solaria since 30 June 2022.
-She is director and representative shareholder of the company Tupenfield, S.L. which holds an important stake in the ownership of Solaria.
+She is the director and representative shareholder of the company Tupenfield, S.L., which holds an important stake in the ownership of Solaria.

-Mr. Carlos Francisco Abad Rico is member of the Board of Directors of Solaria since June 2007.
+Mr. Carlos Francisco Abad Rico has been a member of the Board of Directors of Solaria since June 2007.
 He is an economist and holds an MBA from Columbia University.
+He is also President of Haya Real Estate.

-Mr. Manuel Azpilicueta Ferrer is member of the Board of Directors of Solaria since May 2007.
+Mr. Manuel Azpilicueta Ferrer has been a member of the Board of Directors of Solaria since May 2007.
 He is a Commercial Technician and a State Economist.
 Between 1976 and 1985 he was Vice President of the National Institute of Industry (INI), President of Banco Unión and President of "Repsol Butano".